qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

       {{ draw_component(need(), needs) }}

 The *lower level components* are optional and rely on the complexity of the component.
 Thus there is no graphic representation required for it.
+In all views the Components which are marked as ASIL_B related are drawn in red color.

 Dynamic View
 ------------

-The dynamic view of the component architecture shows the order of the interactions between the respective components.
+The *dynamic view* of the component architecture shows the order of the interactions between the respective lower level components.
 It is displayed via relations to the interface operations which are provided or used by each component.

+Following scenarios should be included:

+*  important use cases: how do lower level components execute them?
+*  interactions at critical interfaces: how do lower level components cooperate with users and neighboring lower level components?
+*  operation and administration: launch, start-up, stop
+*  successful use cases
+*  error and exception use cases

 .. uml:: _assets/component_architecture_dynamic.puml
    :align: center